 There are four different types of protease enzymes.
 If I try to explain all of this, the two of you who are still reading this hideous article will cheerfully hurl yourselves in front of a bullet train.
 Since I don't want to lose such a large percentage of my followers, I'll keep it short and simple.

-The COVID Mpro (main protease) is a cysteine protease inhibitor, meaning that it uses the thiol (S-H) group on the amino acid cysteine to catalyze the cleavage of the protein's amide bond.
+The COVID Mpro (main protease) is a cysteine protease, meaning that it uses the thiol (S-H) group on the amino acid cysteine to catalyze the cleavage of the protein's amide bond.
 Paxlovid is designed to inhibit this process by reacting with the carbon designated with a green star (below).

 What's going on here is not as bad as it seems.
 The sulfur of the main protease reacts with (orange arrow) the nitrile (CN) group (green star) of the drug.
 Without going into too much chemistry, the nitrile is both chemically reactive and held within easy bonding distance of the cysteine sulfur atom (3).
 This results in the formation of what's called (sorry) a reversible covalent adduct (right), which means that a covalent bond, albeit a reversible bond, is formed between the inhibitor and the enzyme – a very good way to deactivate enzymes.
 A red hatch line designates this reversible bond.
 So, while Paxlovid doesn't permanently deactivate Mpro, it does a damn fine job of tying it up for a while.